 The Department maintains a Botanical Art Collection that serves to document the plant species discovered and described by Smithsonian botanists.
 The Collection includes over 5,500 works including 22 Margaret Mee paintings, 50 Frederick A. Walpole drawings and paintings, and 311 watercolors by M.E.
-Eaton from the four-volume work "The Cactaceae", by Britton and Rose.
+Eaton from the four-volume work The Cactaceae by Britton and Rose.
 Nearly 2,700 pen and ink drawings, 550 watercolors, and 150 other graphic media are also represented in the collection.
 The plant images library has over 21,000 photographic images of plant species and their habitats.
 Contact: Alice Tangerini

 The Department has a microtechnique laboratory, equipped for anatomy and cytology, which is staffed and maintained for use by researchers and visiting scientists.
 The Department has a Digital Imaging Studio equipped with scanners and medium-format digital cameras for high-resolution imaging of specimens, especially type collections.
 The Department maintains a scientific illustration facility and full-time in-residence staff scientific illustrator.
-At MSC are departmental molecular laboratories (associated with but separate from the Laboratories of Analytical Biology) that allow modern studies using genetic markers and isozymes, including DNA barcoding surveys.
-A large modern greenhouse complex at MSC with over 7,000 sq. ft. of growing area houses a diversity of living research plants, including rich collections of Commelinaceae, Euphorbiaceae, Vitaceae, Zingiberales, and blooming corms of the titan arum, Amorphophallus titanum.
+At MSC is a large modern greenhouse complex with over 7,000 sq. ft. of growing area that houses a diversity of living research plants, including rich collections of Commelinaceae, Euphorbiaceae, Vitaceae, Zingiberales, and blooming corms of the titan arum, Amorphophallus titanum.
 The greenhouse facility is available for use by staff and associates in cultivating and studying research plants.

-Throughout its history, the Department of Botany has maintained an active field research program in the American tropics but has also undertaken numerous collecting trips on the North American continent and in the Old World tropics.
+Throughout its history, the Department of Botany has maintained an active field research program in the American tropics, but has also undertaken numerous collecting trips on the North American continent and in the Old World tropics.
 Currently the Department is actively engaged in a multinational effort to produce a flora of the Guianas region, which involves fieldwork and preparation of a written flora.
 The Department is an Editorial Center for the Flora of China Project.
-Other areas of concerted fieldwork include Mexico, the Andes, the Caribbean, Pacific Islands, East Africa (including Kenya), and across Asia.
-It is often possible to arrange to receive genetic resources, anatomical, cytological, or other materials from these expeditions.
+Other areas of concerted fieldwork include Mexico, the Andes, the Caribbean, Pacific Islands, tropical East Africa, and across Asia.
+Often it is possible to arrange to receive genetic resources, anatomical, cytological, or other materials from these expeditions.

-Collaborative fieldwork can be arranged with a number of tropical institutions, such as the Smithsonian Tropical Research Institute in Panama, the Organization for Tropical Studies in Costa Rica, and the National Tropical Botanical Garden in Hawaii.
+Collaborative fieldwork can be arranged with a number of tropical institutions, such as the Smithsonian Tropical Research Institute in Panama, the Organization for Tropical Studies in Costa Rica, and the

+National Tropical Botanical Garden in Hawaii.
 Research in marine botany, with emphasis on studies of systematics and functional morphology of selected plants, can be undertaken at the Smithsonian Marine Station at Fort Pierce, Florida, and through the Caribbean Coral Reef Ecosystems Program (CCRE) at Carrie Bow Cay, Belize.

 The Smithsonian Contributions to Botany is an externally peer-reviewed periodical produced by the Department.
-The journal provides a vehicle for disseminating the results of the scientific research at the U.S. National Herbarium, such as longer taxonomic papers, checklists, floras, and monographs.
+The journal provides a vehicle for disseminating the results of the scientific research at the U.S. National Herbarium, such as longer taxonomic papers, checklists, floras and monographs.
 The Index Nominum Genericorum, a listing of generic names in all plant groups, housed and produced in the Department, is corrected and updated on a continual basis.
-An inventory and online images of type specimens has been prepared under the auspices of the Type Specimen Register and serves as a convenient source of information concerning collection locality, bibliographic citation, and relevant field data.
+An online type inventory and image database has been prepared under the auspices of the Type Specimen Register and serves as a convenient source of information concerning collection locality, bibliographic citation, and relevant field data.
 The Plant Conservation Unit generates and compiles data on endangered and threatened plant species and their habitats.
-It produces a monthly Biological Conservation Newsletter well as other publications on plant conservation.
+The Biological Conservation Newsletter is produced monthly as well as other publications on plant conservation.
 The Plant Press, the quarterly newsletter from the Department of Botany and the U.S. National Herbarium, provides information about the activities of the Department including articles about staff research and travel, visitors, new publications, and plant conservation highlights.
-Education and Outreach